 While the training is free, there is a charge of approximately $100, based on the cost to the Master Gardeners to pay for the comprehensive reference manual compiled by Virginia Tech University.

-Please click here for more information and the application to attend the next training program.
+Please click here for more information about signing up for a training class.

 Annual Fund-Raising Activities

 The Eastern Shore Master Gardener program is a non-profit organization and each year we hold two fund-raising activities.

 Our fund-raising activities are plant sales: the Spring Yard Sale, and the Fall Exmore Yard Sale, both held annually.